EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Getting Started with Streamlit for Data Science.md

 ---
 # Getting Started with Streamlit for Data Science
 # 🚀 The Book in 3 Sentences
-This book gives a nice introduction to a module for Python that has grown out of proportion, meant in a good way.
-It gives a brief overview of the capabilities of the application as well as how the simplicity of the application leads itself to being a powerful tool for both newbies and experiecned data scientists.
+This book is a welcoming introduction to a Python module that has seen rapid growth.
+It offers a brief overview of the application's capabilities and shows how its user-friendly nature makes it an inclusive tool for both new and experienced data scientists.

 # 🎨 Impressions
-It was a good book; I liked that I had some very brief experience with it before starting; I just did the Hello World application plus some other stuff.
-I think it is a very interesting type of tool for data scientists to use and deploy; I bet there are a ton of applications that just live protected by a simple password.
+It was a good book; I liked that I had some very brief experience with it before starting.
+I just did the Hello World application, plus some other stuff.
+I think it is a very interesting tool for data scientists to use and deploy; I bet there are a ton of applications that live protected by a simple password.

-Deployment is key here; being able to easily deploy would be something that would be very interesting to look into.
+Deployment is key here; being able to deploy easily would be something that would be very interesting to look into.
 # ✍️ My Top  Quotes

 - *Streamlit is a web application framework that helps you build and develop Python-based web applications that can be used to share analytics results, build complex interactive experiences, and illustrate new machine learning models.*